 - 1. The economic model shall be sustainable in the long-term. - 2.
 The underlying economic incentives shall support Q's security and robustness. - 3.
-Everyone who participates in Q and contributes to the project shall benefit from its success.
+Q's economics shall support a healthy balance of power between the different stakeholder groups which are engaged in Q's governance.